-My very first question for you in this series about hatching starts before we look at the process of incubation at all and it's this :
+My next question for you starts before we even look at the process of incubation.
+It is:

-"Are you absolutely sure you have the time, the patience and the energy for chickens?"
+"Are you absolutely sure you have the time, patience and energy for chickens?"

 Not the tiny little fluffies who hatch from your eggs, but the adults who will depend on you for their food, water, health and a safe place to live for several years?